magentoexpert/devdocs/src/guides/v2.4/install-gde/install-quick-ref.md

 ## Installation part 1: Getting started

 1. See the [system requirements][].
-1. If your system lacks any requirements, see the prerequisites documentation:
+2. If your system lacks any requirements, see the prerequisites documentation:

    *  [Apache][]
    *  [PHP][]
    *  [MySQL][]
    *  [Elasticsearch][]

-1. Just as importantly, set up the [Magento file system owner][] on the server.
+3. Just as importantly, set up the [Magento file system owner][] on the server.
+Please note the Linux users deploying Plesk with Centos, the Plesk [System User] is the [Magento
+   file sytem owner].
+You cannot set up a custom user with rwx and ownership privileges as described in this guide.
+Plesk has mandatory groups "psaserv" and "psacln" which are mandatory and automatically applied to all Plesk Users who are referreed to as [Sytem User]

-1. Switch to the [Magento file system owner][].
+4. Switch to the [Magento file system owner][].

 ### Get the Magento software